abikesa/tragedy/metaphors.md

 Similarly, when analyzing narratives or characters, starting with the basic elements gives us a foundation.
 But as we "listen" more deeply and explore further—incorporating Freudian analysis, understanding cultural and societal influences, examining personal conflicts and resolutions—we uncover the "higher harmonics" of the story or character.
 This approach reveals the subtleties and complexities that contribute to the richness and depth of the narrative, offering a more nuanced and comprehensive understanding of the creative work and its impact on audiences.

 This metaphorical "listening" for higher harmonics in both music and narrative analysis encourages us to appreciate the complexity of creative expression, recognizing that the most profound insights often lie beyond the surface, waiting to be discovered by those willing to explore the deeper frequencies.

+# Dhatemwa

+Yet we are all cut from the same cloth